vuejs/v2.vuejs.org/source/guide/filters.md

 -->
 <span v-text="message | wrap before after"></span>
 ```

+## Computed Filters

+When a filter is invoked, its `this` context are set to the ViewModel instance that is invoking it.
+This allows it to output dynamic results based on the state of the owner ViewModel.
+In such case, we need to track these accessed properties so that when they change, directives that are using this filter will be re-evaluated.

+Filters that relies on the state of the ViewModel that is calling it are referred to as **computed filters**.
+For example, the built-in `filterBy` and `orderBy` filters are both computed filters.
+For custom filters, Vue.js checks for computed filters by looking for references to `this` in a filter's function body.
+Any directive that uses a computed filter will be automatically compiled as an expression so its filters are included in the dependency collection process.

+If you find the concept of computed filters confusing at the moment, don't worry.
+It is handled automatically by Vue.js and you don't really need to know how it works to leverage it.
+As you get familiar with more related concepts, it will all make sense.

 Now that you know everything about directives and filters, let's talk about how to [display a list of items](/guide/list.html).